 - We also all know that suction cups often fail…good luck if this slips

-This kit is very bare-bones.
+This kit is simple, yet effective.
 Included with the purchase, you get a bottle stand, an aeration tube, and three packets of brine and shrimp eggs.
 To start hatching shrimp, you’ll need to supply a 2-liter soda bottle, an aquarium pump, and a light.

 After 24-36 hours, you should have a generous portion of brine shrimp.
 You can turn off the air pump.
 Now shine a light into the bottom of the 2-liter bottle until all of the shrimp have collected next to it.
 You can now drain them off through the aeration tube and feed them to your fish.